incepter/react-async-states/packages/docs/docs/api/0-the-whole-api.md

-  getState, // gets the current state setState, // sets state and notifies all subscribers run, // runs the producer and returns the abort function getLaneSource, // gets the source of a child invalidateCache, // invalidates a cache entry or the whole cache mergePayload, // merges a partial payload inside the state instance's payload subscribe, // subscribes with a callback to state changes } = source;
+  getState, // gets the current state setState, // sets state and notifies all subscribers run, // runs the producer and returns the abort function runp, // runs the producer and returns a promise to the run's resolve replay, // replays the latest run if exists, or else does nothing abort, // aborts the current run or clears the abort callbacks if any replaceProducer, // replaces the producer linked to the state getLaneSource, // gets the source of a child removeLane, // removes a lane invalidateCache, // invalidates a cache entry or the whole cache replaceCache, // replaces a cache entry mergePayload, // merges a partial payload inside the state instance's payload subscribe, // subscribes with a callback to state changes getConfig, // gets the current used config patchConfig, // patches the config related to the producer } = source;
 ```